groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.7.8.5 (2023-02-01) =
+* ADDED Logs management screen and tools for debugging and cleaning up logs.
 * TWEAKED Moved recaptcha settings to the integrations tab.
 * FIXED API and Licenses tab not showing after last update.